Wanderingidea/ATtinyTRNG/README.md

 This True Random Number Generator produces high quality non-deterministic random numbers.
 As an example, these numbers can be used to seed a fast (deterministic) pseudo random number generator.

 ### Method:<br>
-The xored stream of random bytes made from the 4 available ADCs on a ATtiny85 MCU are combined with the xored stream of random bytes made from CPU jitter.<br>
+The xored stream of random bytes made from the 4 available ADCs on a ATtiny85 MCU are used to seed a Middle Square Weyl Sequence prng which in turn is used to generate CPU jitter.<br>
+The output of CPU jitter is then combined with the output of the Middle Square Weyl Sequence prng.
 Both random sources are checked for failure: if one of them fails the MCU is put to sleep.
 Every 5 seconds a activity led blinks.<br>
 A speed of appr.
-96 B/s is achieved.
+50 B/s is achieved.

 ### Compile:<br>
 **Compile and upload ATtinyTRNG.ino to the ATtiny85 board using Arduino CLI:**<br>